 Stars: Al Pacino, Robert De Niro, Joe Pesci

 Movies Like Wolf of Wall Street include The Irishman.
 As the title indicates, it’s an intriguing and epic gangster drama that Scorsese fans had hoped for.
-The film is generally regarded as a chilly and scary narrative that’s more than simply a drama.
+The film is generally regarded as a chilly and scary narrative that’s more than a drama.
 It provides a vivid image of the criminal underground.
 Mirroring the film with Scorsese’s earlier works, The Irishman takes its audience somewhere daring.

 Genre: Drama, Crime